P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Pixel and Point Matching

 \subsection{Implementation Details}

 \PAR{Training.} We implement our approach with PyTorch.
-During the training stage, we use a batch size of 1 and all image-point cloud pairs with more than 128 pixel-point correspondences.
-For the sake of computational efficiency, randomly sample $128$ correspondences for each pair to optimize in each step.
-We use the relaxation margin {$m = 0.2$}, scale factor {$\zeta = 10$}, image neighbour radius $R_{I} = 12 $ pixels, point cloud neighbour radius $R_{P} = 0.015 $ m.
-In the training loss, we set the balance factor $\lambda = 1$.
-Finally, we train the network using the ADAM solver with an initial learning rate of $10^{-4}$\textsuperscript{\ref{app:details}} with exponential decay. \PAR{Testing.} During testing, we exploit the hard selection strategy demonstrated in Eq.~\ref{hard detection} rather than soft selection to mask detections that are spatially too close.
+During the training, we use a batch size of 1 and all image-point cloud pairs with more than 128 pixel-point correspondences.
+For the sake of computational efficiency, $|\mathcal{C}|$=$128$ correspondences are randomly sampled from each pair to optimize in each step.
+We set the balance factor $\lambda$=$1$, the margin {$m$=$0.2$}, scale factor {$\zeta$=$10$}, image neighbour $R_{I}$=$12$ pixels, point cloud neighbour $R_{P}$=$0.015$ m.
+Finally, we train the network with the ADAM solver and use an initial learning rate of $10^{-4}$ with exponential decay\textsuperscript{\ref{app:details}}. \PAR{Testing.} During testing, we exploit the hard selection strategy demonstrated in Eq.~\ref{hard detection} rather than soft selection to mask detections that are spatially too close.
 Additionally, the SIFT-like edge elimination is applied for image keypoints detection.
 For evaluation, we select the top-K keypoints corresponding to the detection scores calculated in Eq.~\ref{eq:softscore}.